drug-design/course/docs/chapters/structure-activity-relationships.md

 ##### Salicylanilides

-The salicylanilide scaffold shown here was designed to match a reference quinazoline structure (assuming the formation of the proper H-bond, see 3D view).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/salicylanilides-f081c48e'><i class='fa fa-play' aria-hidden='true'></i></button>The salicylanilide scaffold shown here was designed to match a reference quinazoline structure (assuming the formation of the proper H-bond, see 3D view).
 The "morphing" operation allowed for the discovery of a new type of scaffold, to be further optimized.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer